nsrau/azure-docs.it-it/articles/virtual-network/virtual-network-create-udr-classic-ps.md

 <properties
-   pageTitle="Controllare il routing e usare dispositivi virtuali di rete mediante PowerShell nel modello di distribuzione classica | Microsoft Azure" description="Informazioni su come controllare il routing in reti virtuali mediante PowerShell nel modello di distribuzione classica" services="virtual-network" documentationCenter="na" authors="jimdial"
+   pageTitle="Control routing and use virtual appliances using PowerShell in the classic deployment model | Microsoft Azure" description="Learn how to control routing in VNets using PowerShell in the classic deployment model" services="virtual-network" documentationCenter="na" authors="jimdial"